-Fig. 6.
+Figure 6.
 Recovery speed from sudden global changes.

-Fig. 7.
+Figure 7.
 Background modeling and foreground detection in the presence of quasi-stationary backgrounds.

-speed after sudden global illumination changes (three different lights switched off in sequence).
+Figure 6 compares the same three approaches in terms of recovery speed after sudden global illumination changes (three different lights switched off in sequence).

-Results on several challenging sequences are illustrated in Fig. 7, showing that the proposed methodology is robust to noise, gradual illumination changes or natural scene variations, such as local fluctuating intensity values dues to monitor flicker (a), waves (b), moving tree branches (c), rain (d) or water motion (e).
-The ability to correctly model the background even when there are moving objects in every frame is illustrated in Fig. 7(f).
+Results on several challenging sequences are illustrated in Figure 7, showing that the proposed methodology is robust to noise, gradual illumination changes or natural scene variations, such as local fluctuating intensity values dues to monitor flicker (a), waves (b), moving tree branches (c), rain (d) or water motion (e).
+The ability to correctly model the background even when there are moving objects in every frame is illustrated in Figure 7(f).